A Complete Guide to Cloud Security Testing

 1. Lack of Information

-The biggest challenge for cloud security testing is the lack of information about the cloud provider infrastructure and cloud access.
-Cloud providers may not be willing to share the information with the customer.
 Such information might include security policies, physical locations of the data center, and much more.
-Without this information, it is difficult for the cloud security testing team to map the cloud provider infrastructure and determine the scope of the security testing.
+Without this information, the cloud security testing team will have difficulty mapping the infrastructure and determining the scope of the test.

-2. Resource sharing
+2. Resource Sharing

-3. Policy restrictions
+3. Policy Restrictions

 Astra's Cloud Security Testing Solution